 By Susan Friese, mother of twins, passionate teacher and counsellor with a post-graduate degree in Clinical Psychology.
-She has Springbok colours in Martial arts, teaches Kung Fu in her spare time and runs a study centre for Cambridge students called To Educate Academics Visit her website.
+She has Springbok colours in Martial arts, teaches Kung Fu in her spare time and runs a homeschooling support and tuition centre called Penhurst Academy for Grades 7-12.

 People think I’m joking when I tell them I have 10 teenagers, but the kids at my study centre are often my inspiration and my motivation.
 They have taught me as much, if not more, than I have taught them.
 But one thing they do battle with, especially those with unstable family lives, are boundaries.
 Their own and others.
 But boundaries are important for everyone.
 They give us a safe physical and the psychological space in which to function where we know our limits and those of others.
 This provides each individual with a comfort zone and the knowledge that others have their own.
 It’s when boundaries collapse or a person is pushed beyond the limit of their own that one experiences feeling of discontent or suffering.
 So whether its teaching teens or dealing with your own teens, here are some hints:

 - Make your boundaries known:

 If others do not know what your boundaries are, how can you expect them to respect your boundaries?
 Encourage your teens to express their boundaries to their friends and to tell them about the restrictions (another way of saying boundaries) you have placed on them too such as curfews or pocket money.
 Kids often appreciate being able to use their folks as a scapegoat in order to not do something they were not comfortable anyway.
 It’s much easier for a kid to tell their friends that they don’t want to smoke (for example) because their parents would kill them, than to admit that they just don’t want to do it.
 Also be aware that some people have great boundaries for themselves but are willing to push others’, and visa versa.